 Almost all adults should get vaccinated.

 The providers at Austin Gastroenterology defer to pediatric experts on this topic, as work exclusively with adult patients.
-However, these vaccines have not yet been approved for children younger than 16.

 Yes.
 Extensive clinical trials show that the approved vaccines are clearly effective.
 They have shown between 90-94% effectiveness.

 No. Of the vaccines approved as of January 2021 (Pfizer and Moderna), they are very similar in effectiveness and side effect profile.